Advertising, PR and Media Design (APRD)

 Provides an introduction to design thinking as a means to drive social change and solve real-world problems.
 This studio class is project based and asks students to experiment with new behaviors of work and learning, including: collaboration, iteration, prototyping, empathizing, craft and inference.
 Field work and collaboration with teammates are required.

-Requisites: Requires prerequisite course of APRD 2005 and APRD 2006 (minimum grade C-).
-Restricted to Strategic Communications (STCM) majors with Media Design (DSN) subplan only.
+Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 (all with minimum grade C-).
+Restricted to Strategic Communications (STCM) majors with the Creative (CTV) subplan only.

 Grading Basis: Letter Grade